syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/query-builder/EJ2_ASP.MVC/template.md

 ## Header Template

 Header Template allows to define your own user interface for Header, which includes creating or deleting rules and groups and to customize the AND/OR condition and NOT condition options.
-To implement header template in querybuilder, you can create the user interface using `x-template` and assign the values when requestType is header-template-create in  `actionBegin` event.
+To implement header template in querybuilder, you can create the user interface using `x-template` and assign the values when requestType is header-template-create in  [`ActionBegin`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.QueryBuilder.QueryBuilderBuilder.html#Syncfusion_EJ2_QueryBuilder_QueryBuilderBuilder_ActionBegin_System_String_) event.

 {% if page.publishingplatform == "aspnet-core" %}